 Key facts at a glance, who are 2365 Courses for?

 The City & Guilds 2365 is for anyone aged 16 (adults) and above regardless of previous experience or knowledge, who wishes to become an electrician and work in the commercial sectors listed below.
+Ideally you will have maths and english to a basic GCSE standards, however if you do not please speak to us and we can still assess you to find out if you are at the right level.
 It is the most comprehensive electrician course available on the market and will train you from the ground up even if you have no electrical experience.
 You will be then be able to progress and complete the NVQ and AM2 at a later stage once you have found employment.

 Why take the 2365 Course?